Liquid Hand Soap Review – Budget or Luxury?

 I decided to find out what really is the difference between the luxury brands and the budget ones:)

 One of my all-time favourite beauty brands is Molton Brown.
 They exude luxury and who doesn’t love a bit of pampering from time to time?!
 Their products smell amazing and feel so luxurious!

 My favourite Molton Brown liquid hand soap is Naran ji.
 It smells citrusy with a mixture of grapefruit and orange- totally divine!
 The orange gives your skin a radiant look.

 It doesn’t dry out your hands and the smell lingers for a really long time.
 When my hands are rough Molton Brown is the best hand soap, it tends to dry out the hands the least due to its moisturising ingredients.

-Naran ji is my personal favourite smell of theirs but I’m yet to come across a product of Molton Brown that has a smell I don’t like.
-They always get it spot on!
+Naran ji is my personal favourite smell of theirs but I’m yet to come across a product from Molton Brown that has a smell I don’t like.
+They always get it spot-on!

 Their products are also the perfect gift for friends and family.
 Whenever I’m stuck on what luxury gift to buy a friend, I always end up buying Molton Brown simply because there’s nothing to dislike:)

 Molton Brown liquid hand soaps are AMAZING.
 Their only drawback is… you guessed it, the price.
 They are £18 a bottle, which is quite pricey to put next to every sink in your house, I tend to save them for special occasions and gifts.

 Get your favourite Molton Brown products at Molton Brown